chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 sudo chef-automate upgrade status
 ```

-The above commabd should return: Automate is up-to-date.
+The above command should return: Automate is up-to-date.

 3. manually upgrade your external *ElasticSearch 6.8* to *OpenSearch 1.2.4*.
 If you have configured *Host*, *Port*, *Username*, or *Password* of ElasticSearch, patch the new configuration to use Chef Automate.